mikenomitch/yagiz-test-container-worker/README.md

 Note that this uses Container-enabled Durable Objects and DO-centric config, which may change in the future.

+## Prerequisites

+1. Make sure Docker is installed, and the Docker daemon is running

 ## Steps

-1. Make sure you have a Cloudflare token with Workers and Cloudchamber edit permissions
+1. Make sure you have a Cloudflare token with Workers and Cloudchamber access

 2. Clone this repo, and cd into it

-3. Use this in-flight branch of Wrangler
+3. Use this Wrangler prerelease

 `npm install -g https://prerelease-registry.devprod.cloudflare.dev/workers-sdk/prs/8476/npm-package-wrangler-8476`